1 - Walk around gawking at the huge casinos and their elaborate themes. Seriously. That alone could take 3 or 4 days.

 If you are in the mood for art, Bellagio's Fine Art Gallery is small but impressive.
 Here are other art museums: http://www.theguardian.com/travel/2011/nov/16/top-10-galleries-museums-las-vegas

 All of the above are great ideas.
-Other great ideas would include the Pinball Hall of Fame (http://www.pinballmuseum.org/), The Mob Museum (http://themobmuseum.org/), The Springs Preserve (http://www.springspreserve.org/) and The Neon Museum (http://www.neonmuseum.org/). about 4 years ago
+Other great ideas would include the Pinball Hall of Fame (http://www.pinballmuseum.org/), The Mob Museum (http://themobmuseum.org/), The Springs Preserve (http://www.springspreserve.org/) and The Neon Museum (http://www.neonmuseum.org/). over 4 years ago